floratmin/modular-body/README.md

 ```

 Please be aware that the prevention of prototype poisoning is only implemented for the first
-level of an object converted from JSON.
-If it is necessary also for nested objects, the
+level of an object converted from JSON, which is sufficient if we do not use `Object.assign`
+with nested child objects.
+If it is necessary also for nested objects, the implementation
-implementation is shown further down in this readme.
+is shown further down in this readme.
 ```ts
 import express from 'express';
 import {bodyParser} from 'modular-body';